bdietz/dlf-checklist/PITCHME.md

 Note: DSAT (complicated, not ready for prime time); JHS (oriented to DMP reviews); NCAR (well-developed but specialized to them); seemed to indicate an interest and a need
 ---
 @title[Lifecycle]
-### sections follow research "lifecycle"
+### Research Lifecycle
+- Workflow references (simple and otherwise)
+- Whose work did we reference
 Note: edit
 ---
-### Approachable terms
+### Approachable Terms
+- Before you begin
-- "Before you start"
+- As you begin your research
-- "When you’re ready to share"
-- Workflow references (simple and otherwise)
+- As you’re acquiring and analyzing
-- Whose work did we reference
+- When it’s time to publish
+- When it’s time to share
+- When it’s time to “preserve” your output
+- When it’s all done
+- All along the way
 Note: edit
 ---
 @title[Campus feedback]